 Consuming any toxin along with alcohol makes it more likely to be toxic, because your liver has to deal with too much at once.
-That's why having lots of alcohol with drugs that are metabolized by the liver, like acetaminophen (paracetamol or Tylenol), occasionally kills people with acute liver failure.
+That's why having lots of alcohol with drugs that are metabolized by the liver, like acetaminophen (paracetamol or Tylenol or APAP), occasionally kills people with acute liver failure.
 The effect of a toxin plus ethanol can be more than the sum of the two effects in isolation, and you end up with a bad surprise!
 But that is a different process than alcohol chemically changing the nature of a molecule in your potion.

 It's fun to make your own extracts, and cheaper too!